-IS 451 Council for Christian Colleges and Universities Internships (1-6) In cooperation with the council, students may participate in internships in Washington, D.C. (through American Studies Program), Hollywood (through Los Angeles Film Studies Program), Martha's Vineyard, Massachusetts (through the Contemporary Music Center), or Costa Rica (through Latin American Studies Program).
+Council for Christian Colleges and Universities Internships (1-6) IS 451 In cooperation with the council, students may participate in internships in Washington, D.C. (through American Studies Program), Hollywood (through Los Angeles Film Studies Program), Martha's Vineyard, Massachusetts (through the Contemporary Music Center), or Costa Rica (through Latin American Studies Program).
 Students will be placed in appropriate studies-related work situations.
-Pre-requisite: Permission of the academic dean.
-See "Special Programs" for more information

-IS 460 Council for Christian Colleges and Universities Seminars (6-8) In cooperation with the council, students examine selected topics relevant to the American Studies Program, Los Angeles Film Studies Program, Contemporary Music Center, or Latin American Studies Program.
-Pre-requisite: Permission of the academic dean.
+Pre-requisite: Permission of the Senior Vice President and Provost.
+See "Special Programs" for more information IS 460 Council for Christian Colleges and Universities Seminars (6-8) In cooperation with the council, students examine selected topics relevant to the American Studies Program, Los Angeles Film Studies Program, Contemporary Music Center, or Latin American Studies Program, Pre-requisite: Permission of the Senior Vice President and Provost.
 See "Special Programs" for more information.